 Stakeholder Participation and Implementation of Climate Change Adaptation Strategies in Czech Cities

-Presenter: Dr David Vačkář, Head of the Department of Human Dimensions of Global Change, Global Change Research Institute (CzechGlobe), Czech Academy of Sciences
+Presenter: David Vačkář, Head of the Department of Human Dimensions of Global Change, Global Change Research Institute (CzechGlobe), Czech Academy of Sciences

 Brief Description: The development of adaptation strategies to climate change was initiated in three pilot cities in the Czech Republic (Prague, Brno, Pilsen) under the UrbanAdapt Project (Development of Urban Adaptation Strategies Using Ecosystem-Based Approaches to Adaptation).
 The aim is to propose and evaluate suitable adaptation measures and actions.
 This is done with the support of ecosystem-based approaches based on climate change vulnerability assessment.
 In collaboration with stakeholders, relevant adaptation measures are identified, and preferred measures in terms of the costs and benefits are evaluated.
 Finally, adaptation strategies are designed and initiated.